Plabick/GitHub-Secret-Extractor/README.md

 # GitHub Secret Extractor
 A simple tool to extract the plain text values of [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 This action was made to show the importance of limiting who can run workflows in repositories with secrets.

 This action takes a string, `secret` as input and prints an encoded version of it to the console.
-You can then use[this tool](https://plabick.github.io/ActionsSecretDecoder/) to get the secret in plain text.
+You can then use [this tool](https://plabick.github.io/ActionsSecretDecoder/) to get the secret in plain text.
 ### Usage
 ```yaml
     - name: Extract A Juicy Secret